 Focus; don’t multitask.
 Planning ahead is quite smart.
-If in case your stopped switch on to a radio on your phone and listen to the activity going outside.
+If in case you’re stopped switch on to the radio on your phone and listen to the activity going outside.
 But it’s still advisable not to leave for your journey while you know the weather outside.
 Bring drinks and snacks as well as, a first aid kit and a torch to aid you in a difficult situation.
 If you’ve stopped utilize the time and plan ahead about what you are going to do it’s a great way to let time fly by.
 Besides sandstorms in this region are way too common to be taken lightly.

 - Prepare for any foreseen emergencies

 You really don’t know what awaits you.
 In case you haven’t gotten the broadcast of the weather it’s advisable to bring a sandstorm first aid kit with you on board at all times.
-It should consist of the necessities like some masks or air tight goggles (more than one if you have people on board with you).
-Also if you’re traveling in the winter season bring some blankets and thick jackets or clothes in case you have to stop for the night.
+It should consist of the necessities like some masks or airtight goggles (more than one if you have people on board with you).
+Also if you’re travelling in the winter season bring some blankets and thick jackets or clothes in case you have to stop for the night.
 If kids are on board their likely to cry and tire you out, so bring some gadgets which could entertain the kids.
 Bring something for yourself too.
-A flashlight is something you just can’t forget.
+A flashlight is something you can’t forget.

 Fate is something that’s unpredictable, what one plans is just a probability of it happening.
 In addition to the weather of the GCC unpredictability is this region’s main point.
-That’s why staying pre cautious is the best way to live in this area.
+That’s why staying precautious is the best way to live in this area.
 The climates can change but when you have the right things with you worrying will not stay an option and you’ll be relieved all the way.
-Keep a sandstorm and safety kit with you for all circumstances and some extras to entertain you know all the essentials?
+Keep a sandstorm and safety kit with you for all circumstances and some extras to entertain you know all the essentials.
 Then you’re ready!

 Read Also: Tор 10 Most Exреnѕivе cars in thе World 2017